Alamo Rent a Car

 Alamo Rent a Car is a rental car agency based in Clayton, Missouri, United States.
 The company has branches across North America, South America, Africa, Europe, Asia, Australia and Oceania.
 Alamo is owned by Enterprise Holdings, along with other agencies including Enterprise Rent-A-Car and National Car Rental.
 Alamo typically caters to budget-conscious leisure travelers and is the largest car rental provider to international travelers visiting North America.

 History

 Alamo was founded in Florida in 1974.
-In 1996, Alamo was acquired by Republic Industries (later renamed AutoNation).
-AutoNation spun off its car rental properties as ANC Rental in 2000.
-ANC filed for bankruptcy a year later; its properties were sold to Vanguard Automotive Group (controlled by Cerberus Capital Management) in 2003.
+In 1982, the company opens its first rental plaza in Tampa, Florida.
+In 1996, Alamo was acquired by Republic Industries.
+Two months later, Republic also bought National Car Rental.
+Republic spun off its car rental properties as ANC Rental in 2000.
+ANC filed for bankruptcy a year later.
+The company's assets were sold to Vanguard Automotive Group (controlled by Cerberus Capital Management) in 2003.
 In 2005, Alamo introduced an online check-in system that allowed customers to submit registration information prior to arrival to bypass counter check-in.

-In 2007, Alamo’s parent company Vanguard was acquired by Enterprise Holdings, operator of the largest rental car company in North America, which operates the Alamo Rent A Car, Enterprise Rent-A-Car, and National Car Rental brands.
+In 2007, Alamo’s parent company Vanguard was acquired by Enterprise Holdings, operator of the largest rental car company in North America.
+The deal brought the Alamo Rent A Car, Enterprise Rent-A-Car, and National Car Rental brands under one roof.